beckpull/logo-generator/README.md

 <!-- Link to video demo -->

- * Click [here](./output/logo.svg) to view an attached the sample SVG file (code snippet) created using this generator.
+ * Click [here](./output/logo.svg) to view an attached the sample SVG file (the code snippet itself) created using this generator.

  * Click [here](#) to watch a demo video on how to use this application.